 Tuolumne County Private Tree Removal – FAQs

 - Q: Will the County remove dying or dead trees from my property?

 - A: Only those dead or dying trees that may affect County-maintained roads or structures may be removed and only if the homeowner signs a Right of Entry Permit.
-Signing the document will not guarantee that your trees will be marked for removal, but the County cannot access your property at all if the Right of Entry Permit is not executed and returned.
+Signing the document will not guarantee that your trees will be marked for removal, but the County cannot access your property if the Right of Entry Permit is not executed and returned.

 - Q: Will the County give a timeline for any work performed on my property?